 - 1/2 teaspoon dry mustard

 - Place cubed or thinly sliced chicken pieces into a glass bowl or zip top bag and set aside.

-- Pour the vinegar-spice mixture over the chicken and toss well to evenly coat all the chicken pieces.
+- Pour the marinade mixture over the chicken and toss well to evenly coat all the chicken pieces.
 Let the chicken marinate in the refrigerator for at least 30 minutes or up to 6 hours.
 [See Note 2]

 - In a large and deep skillet or wok heat the oil over medium heat.
 Add the marinated chicken and cook for 4-5 minutes.
 Stirring often.

-- Add 1/2 cup of water, cover the skillet with a tight-fitting lid and lower the heat to low.
-Let the chicken simmer on low for 7-10 minutes or till well done and the chicken is cooked through to 165°F.
+- Add 1/2 cup of water, simmer UNCOVERED on low for 7-10 minutes or until the chicken is cooked through to 165°F.

 - If you prefer a thinner gravy add water as need and let it simmer for another 4-5 minutes before serving.
 I prefer the gravy to be thick and sticking to the meat pieces.